View All Mocks

 I really don't have a good feel yet for what the Jaguars will do with this pick.
 I don't even know who I think is the 4th best player in this draft class.
 After the combine I don't think Fournette or Adams are worth taking at this spot, but the Jaguars didn't do anything in FA to address the RB position and consensus is that Fournette is the best RB in this class.
 Personally I think it's Cook, but I've been bitten too much in the past making mock drafts to put the player I would draft.
 In short, I hope more info comes out between now and the draft so I'll feel more confident in this pick.

-*** THIS PICK WILL BE TRADED TO THE TITANS WITH THE TITANS GETTING THE CHARGERS 2017 2ND ROUND PICK*** The Titans need secondary and WR help and Hooker represents the best value of all the available options.
+The Jet could use a ball hawking safety and a upgrade at RB but Hooker represents the best value at this point.
+Besides, the Jets have now shown more interest in Hooker.
 Hooker is the best ball hawk in this year's class.
 I'm assuming Hooker will make a full recovery from surgery this offseason.

-With Ealy being traded to New England and Peppers being over the hill the Panthers could use a DE.
+The Saints have needed to upgrade their youth and talent on the D-line for some time now.
 Thomas is an athletic, productive defensive lineman who really stepped it up a level last season and particularly in his final bowl game.
 He has the ability to play outside or inside on the D-line and he had great combine so he has been steadily moving up draft boards.

 With the unfortunate injury to CB S. Jones during Washington's Pro Day the Cardinals will have to look elsewhere for help.
-I don't think any of the other CB's are worth taking at this spot so they move on to their next position of need: QB.
-Kizer hasn't wowed from a production standpoint and wasn't that accurate at the combine (or in college for that matter) but he has the best size, arm strength and pro training of all of the QB's in this draft class.
-He is athletic, but he is the type of pocket passer Arians covets.
+I don't think any of the other CB's are worth taking at this spot so they move on to their next position of need: WR.
+Mike Williams will serve as the heir apparent to L. Fitzgerald.
+The ability of Williams to win 50-50 balls down the field is something Fitzgerald already does.
+Williams couldn't ask for a better mentor.